-Complaints made under section 18 of the {Network Quality} Code includes complaints in relation to failure to provide the required notice of planned interruptions to supply.
+Complaints made under section 18 of the {Network Quality and Reliability of Supply} Code includes complaints in relation to failure to provide the required notice of planned interruptions to supply.

-Complaints made under section 19 of the {Network Quality} Code includes complaints in relation to supply interruptions for more than 12 hours continuously.
+Complaints made under section 19 of the {Network Quality and Reliability of Supply} Code includes complaints in relation to supply interruptions for more than 12 hours continuously.

-Payments made under clause 14.4 of the Code of Conduct includes complaints in relation to failure to provide the required response to customer complaints.
+Payments made under clause 14.4 of the Code of Conduct includes complaints in relation to failure to provide a timely response to customer complaints.

-9 Timely Repair of Faulty Streetlights
+10 Timely Repair of Faulty Streetlights

-To report on the timeliness of repairs to faulty streetlights.
+To report on the timeliness of repairs to faulty street lights.